Indian Immigrants Who Have Advanced Degrees May Have To Wait 150 Years For Permanent Residency

-Longer wait for permanent residency in the U.S.
+Longer wait for permanent residency in the US

-A significantly large number of Indians will have to wait a long time before they can gain permanent residency in the U.S. (such as through green cards) especially if they are still residing in India.
+A significantly large number of Indians will have to wait a long time before they can gain permanent residency in the US (such as through green cards) especially if they are still residing in India.
 At the moment, the USCIS (United States Citizenship and Immigration Services) has made available the number of applicants that are expected to participate at any one time in each category.
 The information is potentially helpful in enabling one to determine how much time may be needed for the green cards (that people in different regions have applied for) to be awarded, processed and sent.

 Waiting times for 3 EB-visa categories